Miss Gailann Riven Peake

 Publications, Conferences, and Film

-Chapter (forthcoming) in the book Island Histories and Herstories - The North Atlantic World (Brepols, 2023), entitled Drams and Dames: The History of Women in Shaping and Developing the Highland and Island Scotch Whisky Industry.
+Chapter in the forthcoming book Island Histories and Herstories - The North Atlantic World (Brepols, 2023), entitled Drams and Dames: The History of Women in Shaping and Developing the Highland and Island Scotch Whisky Industry.

 Film: Wrote and presented the short film A Literary Feast: Vikings, Sagas, and Food for ‘Fast & Feast’ (2021).